sonocotta/esp32-audio-dock/README.md

 ![image](https://github.com/sonocotta/esp32-audio-dock/assets/5459747/0b18f215-e4ce-4335-9217-d8859566c3a4)

-The screw terminal is connected parallel to the barrel jack, you can use either interchangeably.
+The screw terminal is connected in parallel to the barrel jack; you can use either interchangeably.

 On the latest boards (starting from Amped-ESP32), I switched to [barrel jack with thick middle pin](https://atta.szlcsc.com/upload/public/pdf/source/20200812/C720576_7B83670454B7C7E493B4E29DD30CFE1F.pdf) with a **2.5mm pin**, it’s a bit unusual but still common enough in the laptop world.
 It is far more comfortable in handling high currents, and importantly, much more sturdy and resistant to desoldering.